 The United States is one of the top incarcerators of women in the world.
 A report from the Sentencing Project shows that between 1980 and 2016, the number of women incarcerated in American jails and prisons increased by more than 700 percent, from 26,378 in 1980 to 213,722 in 2016.

 According to the ACLU, women are the fastest growing segment of the incarcerated population increasing at nearly double the rate of men since 1985.
 Approximately 62% of these women are mothers of children under 18.

 Over the past five years, Jennifer (Jenn) Deamud (GVSU Alumni 95’, 10’ and 15’) has been mentoring women getting ready to be released from jail.
 The women she mentors need support for themselves to change the projection of their lives.
 The women desire to have opportunities for their children so they can have a successful future.
 The mentoring program Jenn is engaged with is offered through the Women's Resource Center.
 The program, New Beginnings, strives to reduce recidivism through access to a comprehensive program three months prior to their release.

-Jennifer’s observations of the challenges faced by incarcerated mothers and their children were reinforced by the Annie E. May Casey Foundation’s report – “A SHARED SENTENCE the devastating toll of parental incarceration on kids, families, and communities.”
-The report indicated Michigan has third highest percentage nationally of children with a parent who has been incarcerated, 1 in 10 kids impacted.
+Jenn’s observations of the challenges faced by incarcerated mothers and their children were reinforced by the Annie E. May Casey Foundation’s report – “A SHARED SENTENCE the devastating toll of parental incarceration on kids, families, and communities.”
+The report indicates Michigan has the third highest percentage nationally of children with a parent who has been incarcerated, 1 in 10 kids impacted.

-This number was alarming to Jennifer and her husband David.
-Together they created the “Be the Change” endowed scholarship to create awareness and help support these students who have been negatively affected by a parent serving time.
+This number was alarming to Jenn and her husband David.
+Together they established the “Be the Change” endowed scholarship to create awareness and help support these students who have been negatively affected by a parent serving time.